barney-s/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 1. Web Images

-Here are five German traffic signs that I found on the web:
+Here are five German traffic signs that I found on the web.
+The images were curated to get the best prediction results from the model.
+All the images are well illuminated with a central histogram.
+Some of the images have watermarks on the corner which could throw off the prediction.
+In once of the test images it was consistently misclassified and i removed it from the test set.

 ![alt text][image4] ![alt text][image5] ![alt text][image6]  ![alt text][image7] ![alt text][image8] ![alt text][image9]

 ### 2. Prediction on web images
 The code for making predictions with the new images is located in code block 17, 18.

+Web Image prediction accuracy:  83.3 %
+Test Image prediction accuracy: 94 %

+The model is not general enough to work with scaled down images taken with regular camera.
 The model was able to guess 5 out of 6 images correctly once i cropped them to include just the image in the bounding box.

-Pediction accuracy: 83.3%
+I had also noticed that presence of watermark on the image also results in mis-classification indicating over-fitting.

 ### 3. Sotmax probabilities for web images

+- The model has a very high confidence in prediction in 4 out of the 6 images
+- "60 kmph" sign was misclassified confidently as "Keep Right"
+- For the rest 2 signs, the confidence of classification was 80% which is a decently high.

 ![alt text][image10]